True Grit (2010 film): Plot

 While retrieving water from a stream, Mattie happens upon Chaney.
 She shoots and wounds him, but her revolver misfires, allowing Chaney to take her hostage.
 Ned Pepper convinces Cogburn to leave the area by threatening to kill Mattie.
-Pepper then departs with his gang, stating that someone will return with a fresh horse for Chaney and instructing him to not harm Mattie while they wait, threatening not to pay him should he disobey.
+Pepper then departs with his gang, stating that someone will return with a horse for Chaney and instructing him to not harm Mattie while they wait.
 Chaney, musing that Pepper has abandoned him to be captured by the law, attempts to kill Mattie.
-LaBoeuf arrives and knocks Chaney unconscious, revealing that Cogburn and he reunited shortly after the initial gunfight.
+LaBoeuf arrives and knocks Chaney unconscious, revealing that he and Cogburn reunited shortly after the initial gunfight.
 He was to rescue Mattie while Cogburn intercepts the gang in a four-to-one standoff.

-Cogburn and the outlaws charge at each other headlong, with Cogburn killing two gang members and forcing a third to flee before his own horse is shot and falls, trapping him.
+Cogburn and the outlaws charge at each other, with Cogburn killing two gang members and forcing a third to flee before his own horse is shot and falls, trapping him.
 Alone and mortally wounded, Pepper prepares to execute Cogburn, but LaBoeuf shoots Pepper from 400 yards with his rifle.
 Chaney regains consciousness and knocks out LaBoeuf, but Mattie seizes the rifle and shoots Chaney dead.
 The recoil knocks her into a snake den, where she is bitten in the hand by a rattlesnake.
-Cogburn ropes in, shoots the snakes and rescues Mattie, thanking LaBoeuf and promising to send help for him before departing with Mattie to reach a doctor.
-After their horse collapses from exhaustion, Cogburn shoots the horse and carries a delirious Mattie on foot to reach help.
-Despite staying with Mattie until she is out of danger, Cogburn is gone by the time she regains consciousness, and her arm is ultimately amputated.
+Cogburn ropes in, shoots the snakes, and rescues Mattie, thanking LaBoeuf and promising to send help for him before departing with Mattie to reach a doctor.
+After their horse collapses from exhaustion, Cogburn shoots it and carries Mattie on foot to reach help.
+Despite staying with her until she is out of danger, Cogburn is gone by the time she regains consciousness, and her arm is amputated.

 Twenty-five years later, Mattie receives a letter from Cogburn inviting her to attend a traveling Wild West show in which he is performing.
-When she finally arrives at the show's location, she is informed by Cole Younger and Frank James that Cogburn had died three days earlier.
-She thanks Younger, who stood and removed his hat when she approached; she calls Frank James "trash" since he stayed seated and didn't bother to show her any courtesy.
+When she arrives at the show's location, she is informed by Cole Younger and Frank James that Cogburn had died three days earlier.
 Mattie, who never married, has Cogburn's body moved to her family cemetery in Yell County, Arkansas.
+She does not know what came of LaBoeuf, but expresses hope that she might still find him, while musing that "time gets away from us."